 The NIST Cybersecurity Framework is based on the NIST 800-53, a set of comprehensive standards that includes 800 controls developed for U.S. governmental agencies or those doing business with them.
 With its goal of reducing the risk of cybersecurity attacks to critical infrastructure by safeguarding information systems and improving the confidentiality, integrity and availability of their data, it has become a foundational document for cybersecurity best practices.

-The NIST 800-53 was developed in 2002 as part of the E-Government Act, a response to the increasing numbers of high-profile data breaches and the recognition that more needed to be done to protect government services.
-It is also known as the NIST Special Publications 800-53, Security and Privacy Controls for Federal Information Systems and Organizations aimed to help meet the Federal Information Security Management Act (FISMA) requirements that were a part of the E-Government Act.
+The NIST 800-53 was developed in 2002 as part of the E-Government Act, a response to the increasing number of high-profile data breaches and the recognition that more needed to be done to protect government services.
+It is also known as the NIST Special Publication 800-53, Security and Privacy Controls for Federal Information Systems and Organizations, aimed to help meet the Federal Information Security Management Act (FISMA) requirements that were a part of the E-Government Act.

 How the NIST Cybersecurity Framework Facilitates TPRM